Daughters of the King

 The Order of the Daughters of the King is an Anglican lay religious order for women founded in New York City in 1885.
+The Order of the Daughters of the King is ecumenical in nature, having members from a number of Christian denominations, especially those of the Anglican/Episcopal, Evangelical-Lutheran, and Roman Catholic traditions.

 It is a sister organization to the Brotherhood of St. Andrew, a comparable men's organization affiliated with the Episcopal Church.
 Its constitution was said to be a close copy of that of the Brotherhood.

-In 2012, the order had over 25,000 members from the Anglican, Episcopal, Lutheran (ELCA) and Roman Catholic churches.
+In 2012, the order had over 25,000 members from the Anglican/Episcopal, Evangelical-Lutheran and Roman Catholic churches.

 History

 The order was founded in 1885 by Margaret J. Franklin and her Bible study class at the Church of the Holy Sepulcher in New York.
 It is considered "an order rather than an organization" because its members commit to a Rule of Life, which includes a Rule of Prayer and a Rule of Service.

 There were 5,000 members as of 1923 and its headquarters were at 84 Bible House, New York City.

 The order marked its quasquicentennial or 125 years of existence in 2010.